+Two standard solutions resembling technical mixtures of SCCP (100mg/L in cyclohexane, C10-C13 55.5% CI) and MCCP (100mg/L in cyclohexane, C14-C17 42% CI) were purchased from Dr. Ehrenstorfer GmbH (Augsburg, Germany).
+As internal standards 1,5,5,6,6,10-13C-Hexachlorodecane (100mg/L in nonane) was purchased from Cambridge Isotope Laboratories, Inc. (Andover, USA) and ε-HCH (100mg/L in cyclohexane) was purchased from Dr. Ehrenstorfer GmbH.
+For calibration, solutions of SCCP and MCCP with the concentration 0.1 ppm, 0.5 ppm, 1 ppm, 5 ppm, 10 ppm, 15 ppm and the addition of 0.1 ppm 1.5.5.6.6.10-13C-Hexachlorodecane and 0.05 ppm ε-HCH were prepared in cyclohexane.
 The samples were acquired from supermarkets and vendors in Baden-Württemberg as part of the food control.
-Part of the homogenized sample was extracted using accelerated solvent extraction (ASE) at 150 °C with acetone/n-hexane 1:3 (v/v), followed by elution through a sulfuric acid primed silica gel column.
-Further clean-up was done using a Florisil column and eluting the PCB fraction with n-hexane and the CP fraction with dichloromethane.
+Part of the homogenized sample was extracted using accelerated solvent extraction (ASE) at 150 °C with acetone/n-hexane 1:3 (v/v) followed by elution through a sulphuric acid primed silica gel column with further clean up using a Florisil column and eluting the PCB fraction with n-hexane and the CP fraction with dichloromethane.
 Some of the samples were additionally prepared without the clean-up on a Florisil column.

-GC-MS analysis
+GC-MS Analysis

-Experiments were performed using a Q Exactive GC Orbitrap GC-MS/MS system coupled to a Thermo Scientific TRACE 1310 gas chromatograph equipped with a Thermo Scientific TraceGOLD TG5-SilMS 15 m \times 0.25 mm \times 0.25 μm column (P/N 26096-1300).
-Automatic tuning of the Q Exactive GC mass spectrometer was made using FC-43 as the tuning reagent and methane as the ionization gas.
+Experiments were performed using a Q Exactive GC Orbitrap GC-MS/MS system coupled with a TRACE 1310 gas chromatograph equipped with a TraceGOLD TG5-SilMS GC column 15m × 0.25 mm × 0.25 μm (P/N 26096-1300).
+Automatic tuning of the Q Exactive GC mass spectrometer was made using FC-43 as tuning reagent and methane as ionization gas.
 Full scans of the standards and samples were obtained using a mass range of m/z 50-650.
 Further details regarding the analytical system are given in Table 1.